A Philosophy That Respects Individual Differences

 Psychiatric Diagnosis and the Use of Medication

 Dr. Turecki believes that too many people, especially children, are being diagnosed with psychiatric disorders, and that medication is dispensed too readily.
-He sees children and adolescents in consultation, many of whom are either receiving extremely high doses of psychiatric drugs or are on multiple medication cocktails.
-Such practices can be dangerous, especially if there is no careful monitoring.
+Today's drugs can certainly be effective but have to be carefully monitored.
 Dr. Turecki is conservative about diagnosis and medication use.
-In order for him to make a psychiatric diagnosis, the symptoms have to be extensive and there must be significant impairment of functioning and relationships.
-Today’s drugs are powerful as well as effective.
-They are usually safe but have to be carefully monitored.
 He certainly uses medication in his practice, but often at lower doses than some of his colleagues, and he always reassesses the patient’s condition periodically to see if dosage can be lowered or if the drug can be discontinued.

 The Role of Therapy

-There is a growing tendency to see psychological problems as biologically based, and to treat them with medication and/or behavior therapy.
+There is a growing tendency to see psychological problems as biologically based, and to treat them with medication.
 However, not all difficulties are due to a “chemical imbalance,” and medication does not address deeper personal conflicts or lack of coping skills.
-Many well-functioning people repeatedly get involved in self-defeating relationships or self-destructive behaviors.
-These patients want more than symptom relief.
-Much unhappiness in later life can be traced to childhood experiences that result in unresolved inner conflicts.
+Many well-functioning people get involved in self-defeating relationships or engage in self-destructive behaviors.
 Psychotherapy can be most helpful to such patients, even if it is combined with small doses of medication to provide symptom relief.
 Another form of therapy, CBT (Cognitive Behavioral Therapy) and its offshoots, aims to change behavior and illogical thinking and to teach coping skills.

 Underperformance Is Not Disorder